pestras/validall/README.md

 ### **$fn:** *(value: any, ctx: ValidationContext) => void | never*

-Although **Validall** provides many operators trying to handle most case, however excpetions alwayes come on the way.
+Although **Validall** provides many operators trying to handle most cases, however excpetions alwayes come on the way.
 Therefor **$fn** operator lets us define our custom validation function.

-It when validation fails the function should throw a **ValidallError** or a normal **Error** instance as follows:
+When validation fails the function should throw a **ValidallError** or a normal **Error** instance as follows:

 ```ts
 let schema = new Validall({